splatage/wild_economy/docs/current_architecture_issue_register_stage1.md

+# historical note

+This document captures the **stage 1 problem map** from an earlier point in the architecture review.

+It is still useful as historical context, but it is **not** the current architecture handoff.

+Use these documents for the current state instead:

+- `docs/wild_economy_architecture_audit_handoff.md`
+- `docs/current_architecture_status_and_remaining_scope.md`

+---

 # wild_economy current architecture issue register (stage 1)

 This document is the corrected current-repo issue register for the uploaded repository zip `wild_economy-main (5).zip`.